bruvellu/cephalic-furrow/3-text/furrow.md

 ## Embryo fixation and *in situ* hybridization

-For *Drosophila* and *Ceratitis*, we transferred dechorionated embryos to a glass vial containing equal volumes of 4% paraformaldehyde in PBS and n-Heptane, and let the vial shaking at 215\ rpm for 45\ min.
+For *Drosophila* and *Ceratitis*, we transferred dechorionated embryos to a glass vial containing equal volumes of 4% formaldehyde in PBS and n-Heptane, and let the vial shaking at 215\ rpm for 45\ min.
 For *Clogmia*, we diluted the fixative in 0.5x PBS.
-After removing the fixative (lower phase) using a glass pipette, we added an equal volume of 100% methanol, and shook the vial vigorously by hand for 1min.
+After removing the fixative (lower phase) using a glass pipette, we added an equal volume of 100% methanol, and shook the vial vigorously by hand for 1\ min.
 We then removed the n-Heptane (upper phase) and collected the embryos on the bottom of an Eppendorf tube and washed several times with 100% methanol.
 For *Anopheles*, we followed a similar protocol that includes a longer 30\ min wash in water after fixation, a 30\ s boiling water step followed by 15\ min in ice-cold water, until the final methanol washes [@Cheatle-Jarvela2020-go].
 All the samples were stored in 100% methanol at -20°\ C.